 Ktor provides the capability to log application events using the SLF4J library.
 You can also install and configure the

-CallLogging feature to log client requests.
+CallLogging plugin to log client requests.

 To enable logging, you need to include Logback artifacts in the build script:

-Access the Logger
+Access the logger